-AHS 300 Introduction to Anatomy and Physiology II (+ Lab) Credits: 4 This is the second of a two-semester sequence in human anatomy and physiology.
+AHS 300 Surgical Anatomy and Physiology II (+ Lab)

+This is the second of a two-semester sequence in human anatomy and physiology.
 The material covered in this course includes anatomy and physiology of the following systems: endocrine, cardiovascular, immune, respiratory, digestive, renal and reproductive.
 This course has both lecture and laboratory requirements, including dissections and/or computer simulations.
 A \$50 lab fee is charged.
-Prerequisite: BIO 205 Offered fall and spring Liberal Education Core Area: Science
+Prerequisite: BIO 205

+Liberal Education Core Area: Science